Royal Coachman Lodge

 hosts a max of 12 guests.

-Freshly baked bread, rolls, and pastries are served at each meal.
+Meals: Freshly baked bread, rolls, and pastries are served at each meal.
 Fresh fruit and vegetables are always available.
 Dinner menus vary but typically include New York steak, prime rib, halibut, a variety of Alaskan seafood, and similar items.
 Lunches are prepared by the Lodge kitchen staff and are often supplemented by fresh fish cooked on the stream bank.
 Homemade soups, bread, pastries, and desserts are the specialties of the house.

 7-nights and 6-days guided fishing: